hazelcast/hazelcast-jetty-sessionmanager/README.md

 # Setting Session Expiration

-Based on Tomcat configuration or `sessionTimeout` setting in `web.xml`, the sessions are expired over time.
+Based on Jetty configuration or `sessionTimeout` setting in `web.xml`, the sessions are expired over time.
 This requires a cleanup on Hazelcast Cluster, since there is no need to keep expired sessions in it.

 `cleanUpPeriod`, which is defined in `HazelcastSessionIdManager`, is the only setting that controls the behavior of session expiry policy in Jetty Web Session Replication Module.
 By setting this, you can set the frequency of the session expiration checks in the Jetty Instance.